elm/elm-lang.org/README.md

 # Template for creating websites in Elm

-This project contains all of the source files used to create [elm-lang.org](http://elm-lang.org/), the home-page of the Elm programming language.

-The project provides a server and general structure for creating your own Elm website.
+This project contains all of the source files used to create [elm-lang.org](http://elm-lang.org/).
+It provides a server and general structure for creating *your own* Elm website.
+The server lets you mix Elm, images, videos, HTML/CSS/JS, and whatever else you need.

-It lets you mix Elm, images, videos, HTML/CSS/JS, and whatever else you need.
-You can also use it to run [elm-lang.org/try](http://elm-lang.org/try) locally.
+You can also use this to run [elm-lang.org/try](http://elm-lang.org/try) locally.

 ### Set up